«السماء المظلمة» في محمية الإمام تركي بن عبدالله الملكية

 وبيّن أن هذا الاعتماد يتيح للزوار والباحثين فرصاً نوعية لمشاهدة النجوم والكواكب والمجرات ورصد الظواهر الفلكية في بيئة طبيعية نادرة تتميز بانخفاض التلوث الضوئي ووضوح السماء الليلية.

-The Imam Turki bin Abdullah Royal Reserve Development Authority announced that the Great Nafud Desert has received official accreditation from the International Dark-Sky Association (DarkSky International), being registered as one of the globally recognized dark sky sites, joining over 250 locations around the world that are protected from light pollution.
-The Great Nafud Desert is located within the reserve's boundaries east of the Hail-Jouf road, covering an area estimated at about 13,416 square kilometers; making it one of the largest accredited dark sky sites in the region and one of the least light-polluted locations in the Kingdom.
+The Imam Turki bin Abdullah Royal Reserve Development Authority announced that the Great Nafud Desert has received official accreditation from the International Dark-Sky Association (DarkSky International), to be registered as one of the globally recognized dark sky sites, joining more than 250 locations around the world that are protected from light pollution.
+The Great Nafud Desert is located within the reserve's boundaries east of the Hail-Jouf road, covering an area estimated at about 13,416 square kilometers, making it one of the largest accredited dark sky sites in the region and one of the least light-polluted locations in the Kingdom.

-This accreditation came after the Great Nafud Desert met the association's standards, as a result of comprehensive scientific work that included field studies, precise astronomical observations, advanced nighttime analyses, in addition to implementing specialized engineering practices for managing nighttime lighting and controlling light pollution sources within the Great Nafud Desert, carried out by the authority as part of its efforts to protect nighttime natural views, enhance ecosystem sustainability, and prepare the site to be a global model for preserving the natural sky.
+This accreditation came after the Great Nafud Desert met the association's standards, as a result of comprehensive scientific work that included field studies, precise astronomical observations, advanced nighttime analyses, in addition to the application of specialized engineering practices for managing nighttime lighting and controlling light pollution sources within the Great Nafud Desert, implemented by the authority as part of its efforts to protect nighttime natural views, enhance ecosystem sustainability, and prepare the site to be a global model for preserving the natural sky.

-The CEO of the Imam Turki bin Abdullah Royal Reserve Development Authority, Engineer Mohammed Al-Shalaan, confirmed that this international accreditation is a culmination of the wise leadership's interest in the environment and the protection of natural sites, supported by the Chairman of the Authority, Prince Turki bin Mohammed bin Fahd bin Abdulaziz.
-It reflects the authority's commitment to applying the best global practices in protecting the nighttime environment and reducing light pollution.
+The CEO of the Imam Turki bin Abdullah Royal Reserve Development Authority, Engineer Mohammed Al-Shalaan, confirmed that this international accreditation is a culmination of the wise leadership's interest in the environment and the protection of natural sites, with the support of the Chairman of the Authority, Prince Turki bin Mohammed bin Fahd bin Abdulaziz, and reflects the authority's commitment to applying the best global practices in protecting the nighttime environment and reducing light pollution.

-This accreditation provides visitors and researchers with unique opportunities to observe stars, planets, and galaxies, and to monitor astronomical phenomena in a rare natural environment characterized by low light pollution and clear nighttime skies.
+He indicated that this accreditation provides visitors and researchers with unique opportunities to observe stars, planets, and galaxies, and to monitor astronomical phenomena in a rare natural environment characterized by low light pollution and clarity of the nighttime sky.